K4fledmanish/EnterpriseSystem/README.md

 ## Acknowledgments

-My gratitude towards several individuals and organizations who have contributed to the successful completion of this project
+My gratitude towards several individuals and organization who have contributed to the successful completion of this project.

-Enterprise System Project for Bachelors of Information technology (Mobile Apps)
+Enterprise System Project for Bachelors of Information technology (Mobile Apps).
-## Academy of Information Technology, Melborune, Australia
+Academy of Information Technology, Melborune, Australia.